UKTV: Network rebrand

 In 2007, UKTV G2 was renamed 'Dave' and began broadcasting on Freeview, replacing UKTV Bright Ideas, seen as an experiment in branding for the network.
 The name is said to be originated from the fact that "everyone knows a bloke called Dave", and that the name seems appropriate for a male-orientated channel.

 On 11 June 2008, UKTV announced that it was beginning the process of rebranding its channels from generic, UKTV-prefixed names to individual and separate brands, after the successful launch of Dave.

-The first stage of this rebranding began on 7 October 2008, when UKTV Gold was renamed G.O.L.D. (now Gold) and dropped its mixed entertainment schedule for pure comedy programming.
-UKTV Drama became the crime drama channel Alibi, and a new general entertainment channel called Watch (now W) was launched.
-It was with this rebrand that non-crime drama (such as Doctor Who and Jonathan Creek) was transferred to Watch.
+The first stage of this rebranding began on 7 October 2008, when UKTV Gold was renamed G.O.L.D. (now U&Gold) and dropped its mixed entertainment schedule for pure comedy programming.
+UKTV Drama became the crime drama channel Alibi, and a new general entertainment channel called Watch (now U&W) was launched.
+It was with this rebrand that non-crime dramas (such as Doctor Who and Jonathan Creek) was transferred to Watch.
 G.O.L.D. was on one level a continuation of the Gold name used since the channel's creation, but the letters also made up the channels new slogan: 'Go On Laugh Daily'.

-As the UKTV network gradually rebranded from 2008, continuity announcers would usually say on each network ‘Created for the BBC, chosen by’ when a programme by the BBC was coming on (e.g. ‘Created for the BBC, chosen by G.O.L.D.).
+As the UKTV network gradually rebranded from 2008, continuity announcers would usually say on each network 'Created for the BBC, chosen by' when a programme by the BBC was coming on (e.g. 'Created for the BBC, chosen by G.O.L.D.').

 2009 saw the rebranding of all of the remaining channels beginning in January with UKTV Documentary's rebrand to Eden, the name reflecting the nature programmes premiering on the channel.
 This was followed in February with UKTV People becoming Blighty, the new channel containing programming of the lives of the British population and the quirks of British society, and therefore explaining the slang name for Britain as the channel name.
 In March, UKTV History was rebranded as Yesterday, reflecting the channel's history-themed programming.

 This was closely followed in April by the re-brand of UKTV Style to Home, the new channel retaining the previous DIY shows and home makeovers and also including the programming from UKTV Gardens; however, this programming would follow a few weeks later in May, when UKTV Gardens was closed.
-Its channel slot was taken by Really, a new female crime medical and real life channel, similar to Virgin Media's then named Living.
+Its channel slot was taken by Really, a new female crime medical and real life channel, similar to Virgin Media's then-named Living.

 The final channel to be rebranded was UKTV Food, on 22 June 2009 as Good Food, to tie in with the BBC magazine of the same name.
-In June 2009 a final minor tweak to these new brands occurred when, for promotional purposes, trailers began to use the same style and all channels began to use a circle-shaped variation of their logo to show that they were part of one network, making cross-channel promotion easier than previously.
+In June 2009, a final major tweak to these new brands occurred when, for promotional purposes, trailers began to use the same style and all channels began to use a circle-shaped variation of their logo to show that they were part of one network, making cross-channel promotion easier than previously.